MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-special-identities-groups.md

 Learn about Windows Server special identity groups (sometimes called *security groups*) that are used for Windows access control.

-Special identity groups are similar to Active Directory security groups as listed in Users and BuiltIn containers.
+Special identity groups are similar to the Active Directory security groups that are listed in the Active Directory Users and BuiltIn containers.
 Special identity groups can provide an efficient way to assign access to resources in your network.
 By using special identity groups, you can:

 - Assign user rights to security groups in Active Directory.

 - Assign permissions to security groups to access resources.

-Servers running the supported Windows Server operating systems shown in the **Applies to** list at the beginning of this article include several special identity groups.
-These special identity groups don't have specific memberships that you can modify, but they can represent different users at different times, depending on the circumstances.
+If a server is running one of the versions of the Windows Server operating system shown in **Applies to** at the beginning of this article, the server has several special identity groups.
+These special identity groups don't have specific memberships that you can modify, but they can represent different users at different times depending on the circumstances.

-Although a special identity group can be assigned rights and permissions for specific resources, you can't view or modify the membership of a special identity group.
+Although you can assign rights and permissions for specific resources to a special identity group, you can't view or modify the membership of a special identity group.
 Group scopes don't apply to special identity groups.
 Users are automatically assigned to special identity groups when they sign in or access a specific resource.

-For information about security groups and group scope, see [Active Directory security groups](understand-security-groups.md).
+For information about Active Directory security groups and group scopes, see [Active Directory security groups](understand-security-groups.md).

-Default special identity groups in Active Directory are described in the following list:
+Default special identity groups in Windows Server are described in the following list:

 - [Anonymous Logon](#anonymous-logon)
 - [Attested key property](#attested-key-property)